skonb/coherence_assent/README.md

 WEB_PATH/coherence_messages.ex
 ```

-If the files cannot be found, install instructions will be printed instead.
+If the files cannot be updated, install instructions will be printed instead.
 It's important that you update all files according to these instructions.

 Set up routes: